ianwremmel/grunt-customize-bootstrap/README.md

 ### Options

-#### options.responsive
-Type: `Boolean`
-Default value: `false`

-Indicates whether or not to build the responsive stylesheets

 #### options.components

 Type: `String`
-Default value: `components`
+Default: `bower_components`

-Location of the bower `components` directory.
+Location of the `bower_components` directory.

 #### options.src

 Type: `String`
-Default value: `src/bootstrap`
+Default: `src/styles/bootstrap/`

-Location of the overridden bootstrap files.
-Must be a directory
+Location of the overridden Bootstrap files.
+Must be a directory.

 #### options.dest

 Type: `String`
-Default value: `.tmp`
+Default: `src/styles/`

-Location to place the generated bootstrap.less (and possibly responsive.less).
+Location to place the generated `bootstrap.less`.

 #### options.local

 Type: `String`
 Default value: `null`

-Name of less file containing local styles to integrate into bootstrap.
+Name of LESS file containing local styles to integrate into Bootstrap.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 0.1.5 Code cleanup; removed features specific to Bootstrap 2.x.
 - 0.1.2 Added support for a local less file.
 Rewrote customize task to use grunt file api, synchronous operations.
 - 0.1.1 Initial (working) version.
 Does everything it claims to do.
 - 0.1.0 Initial version, doesn't work.
 See 0.1.1